It’s ok to need a man.

 Why do we need to make men less important the minute we feel hurt by them?

-Or would that just be too honest and too authentic?
-And fakeness is more desirable?
+Or would expressing our hurt and feeling our hurt just be too honest and too authentic?

-Many people prefer fake to real, that’s their choice.
-But why should it be Yours?
+Many people prefer fake to real, and that’s their choice.
+But why should it be yours?

-But I believe you are smart enough (or at least have the freedom to research and understand men so you KNOW which ones are genuine and not) as a woman to choose the right man to trust and need, and learn from your mistakes when you’ve chosen the wrong man.
+I believe you are smart enough as a woman to choose the right man to trust and need, and learn from your mistakes when you’ve chosen the wrong man.

 (What Is The One Specific Emotional Trigger Within Every Single Man in this World That Inspires Him to WANT to Commit to One Woman, Want to Take Care of Her, Worship Her and Only Her?
 Click here to find out right now…)